Different Drummers Drum Circle

 In a freestyle drum circle, anyone may begin a beat...even a novice.
 Everyone else in the group either mirrors that beat or plays a beat that complements it.
 The evening's drumming may begin with a wild and fast testosterone tango... while the next piece may be mellow and meditative.
 Drum pieces that follow may have a Native American flavor...or Latin, African, jazzy, techno...
 You get the idea.
 Everyone contributes.
 If you didnt like the last beat, you may like the next.
 Didnt hear any you cared for?
 Then you start the next one!
 Some of the best grooves I've drummed to were started by novices who were experimenting.
 They started playing something awkwardly and then the more experienced drummers picked up on it and made it groove... and then the piece took on a life of its own.

 I think it is an injustice when DCFs write us off under the heading of "thunder drummers".
 I have drummed in rooms with literally hundreds of drummers playing under the capable facilitation of Arthur Hull, the recognized father of the facilitated drum circle.
 I have also been present when our freestyle drummers have weaved a percussive backdrop as delicate as lace behind an improvised and un-amplified Native American flute.
 "Thunder drummers"?
-The term implies that, without a trained DCF, we can achieve no more than volume, speed and chaos.
+The term implies that, without a trained and approved facilitator, we can achieve no more than volume, speed and chaos.

 I have spoken with Arthur Hull at length on the subject of facilitated vs freestyle circles.
 We got along much better face-to-face than we do ideologically.